 In addition to the Constitutional provisions on electoral law and political rights, the main statutes on this regard are the Electoral Code (Código Eleitoral – CE – Lei 4737/65), Lei 6091/74 (regulates transportation from rural areas during the day of election), Lei 6996/82 (regulates the data collection and analysis in electoral processes), Lei 7444/85 (regulates the data collection of voting lists), LC 64/90 (establishes hypothesis of ineligibility, as determined in Article 14, §9 of the Constitution, and was complemented by LC 135/10) and Lei 9504/97 (provides general norms on electoral procedures).

-§ Brazilian Driving and Traffic Code (Código de Trânsito Brasileiro –
+- Brazilian Driving and Traffic Code (Código de Trânsito Brasileiro – Lei 9503/97);

-§ Telecommunications Code (Código Brasileiro de Telecomunicações –
+- Telecommunications Code (Código Brasileiro de Telecomunicações – Lei 4117/62).

-The official publications of legal rules in Brazil are the Diário Oficial da União – DOU (Federal Official Gazette) and Official Gazettes of each state.
+Official publications of legal rules in Brazil are made through the Diário Oficial da União – DOU (Federal Official Gazette) and Official Gazettes of each state.
 The judicial decisions are published in the Diários da Justiça of each court.

 Since 2002, all rules and documents published by the official press are available online on the National Press website and certified by the Brazilian Public Key Infrastructure (ICP-Brasil), with the same authenticity as the printed version.

-The Diário Oficial da União publishes normative acts of public national and general interest (legislative acts and statutes, decrees, normative instructions, regulations etc.); acts that interest public administration servers; contracts, announcements, warnings and state and municipal acts that require national publication.
+The Diário Oficial da União publishes normative acts of public national and general interest (legislative acts and statutes, decrees, normative instructions, regulations etc.); acts that interest public administration servers; contracts, announcements, warnings, and state and municipal acts that require national publication.
 The National Press also has a website.

 The first law courses in Brazil started in August 11, 1827 in São Paulo (SP) and Olinda (PE).
-Undergraduate course in law takes in average five years and to be allowed to practice legal functions it is necessary admission to the Bar Association (Ordem dos Advogados do Brasil – OAB).
-The acceptance at OAB requires that the candidate to be graduated or be in the last two semesters of the law course and be approved by a two phases exam.
-The OAB exam is the same for every unit of the federation therefore there are not different exams that are necessary to be approved in order to practice in different states.
+The undergraduate course in law takes in average five years, and to practice as a lawyer it is necessary admission to the Bar Association (Ordem dos Advogados do Brasil – OAB).
+The acceptance at OAB requires the candidate to be graduated or be in the last two semesters of the law school and to be approved in a two-phase exam.
+The OAB exam is the same for every unit of the federation, therefore there are not different exams that are necessary to be approved in order to practice in different states.
 The statute that regulates legal profession is the Lei 8906/94, known as Estatuto da Advocacia or Estatuto da OAB.
-In this norm there are established the discipline of legal profession, rights of attorneys, ethical requirements, sanctions and the structure of the OAB.
+In this norm are established the discipline of legal profession, rights of attorneys, ethical requirements, sanctions and the structure of the OAB.

-Master courses in law usually take about three years and doctoral degrees require more three years, when the candidate has a Master degree, or five in total, when it is a straight doctoral program.
+Masters courses in law usually take about two years, and doctoral degrees require three more years when the candidate has a Master’s degree, or four in total, when it is a straight doctoral program.